twosevenzero/optimusTime/README.md

 ```

 ## Changelog
+- 0.1.6 - Repository maintenance.
+No plugin changes.
-- 0.1.5 - Uploaded to jQuery plugin library.
+- 0.1.5 - Repository maintenance.
+No plugin changes.
 - 0.1.4 - Added config options for coarse or fine detail and added weeks and months.
 - 0.1.3 - More appropriate variable names and general code cleanup.
 - 0.1.2 - Fixed issue with "just now" and "1 minute ago".